jmin7/Project-1-Hangman/README.md

 ##  [Project description] ##

  Hangman game with 7 chances to guess the word.
-Once the word for the game is chosen, each letter is shown in a blank.
+Once the word for the game is chosen, each letter is shown in blank.
  Player starts guessing by clicking the alphabet button.
-If the guess is right, the letter will appear instead of blank space, if wrong system draws a hangman.
-After a letter is used, button is unclickable so the user will not try to guess the same letter twice.
+If the guess is right, the letter will appear instead of blank space.
+If wrong, system draws a hangman.
+Once a letter is clicked, the button becomes unclickable so the user can't guess the same letter twice.
 If the player reveals all of the hidden letters before reaching 7 incorrect guesses, then the user wins.
-While the player is same, system shows score by counting numbers of winning.
-New player button will refresh everything including the score and start a new game.
+The game shows score and score can be cleared by the 'refresh score' button.

 ## [Technologies Used] ##